-There are two movable lines on the SBI pane: the vertical red cursor indicating the position in current time (the time cursor) and the horizontal red line indicating the threshold for separating significant and not significant SBI values (the threshold).
+There are two fixed and one optional movable lines on the SBI pane: the vertical red cursor indicating the position in current time (the time cursor), the horizontal red line indicating the threshold for separating significant and not significant SBI values (the threshold, or regular threshold), and the optional horizontal green line indicating the threshold for cutting off too large SBI values (the upper cut-off threshold).
 The time cursor works for both SBI curve plot and Spectrogram, the threshold works only for SBI curve plot.